 The first stop on this Ravenna itinerary may look simple from the outside, but don’t be fooled.
 The Arian Baptistry’s domed ceiling is beautifully covered in a shining golden mosaic.
 Once inside, look up to see the star of the show: a mosaic depicting the procession of the 12 apostles with Jesus being baptized in the center.

 Before you can enter, you’ll need to buy a ticket from the machine out front.
-Admission costs 2 euros in 2020, and the machine doesn’t take cards, so come prepared.
+Admission costs 2 euros (as of 2022), and the machine doesn’t take cards, so come prepared.

 Basilica di San Giovanni Evangelista